Colonial Badges and Fobs

 Aircraft In Chosŏn

-Obverse: 成落新築 (성락 신축) “New Construction”, below the building is the date “1935” and at the bottom 記念 (기념) “Commemorative” (To commemorate; to mark; to remember; souvenir; memento; keepsake).
+The obverse has: 成落新築 (성락 신축) “New Construction”, below the building is the date “1935” and at the bottom 記念 (기념) “Commemorative”.

 The Chosŏn Ilbo (조선일보, lit. ’Korea Daily Newspaper’) is a daily newspaper in South Korea and the oldest daily newspaper in the country.
 The Chosŏn Ilbo Establishment Union was created in September 1919 while the Chosŏn Ilbo company was founded on 5 March 1920 by Sin Sogu.
 The Chosŏn Ilbo has been accused of being 친일반민족행위, “pro-Japanese anti-nationalist active”, because of controversy over its advocacy of Japanese rule over Korea during the colonial period (1910-1945).
 Until 1987, the newspaper had reported favorably on South Korea’s military dictatorships.

-Presently, I have found little information on this fob.
-This fob may be celebrating the Tachikawa Ki-9 biplane.
+Presently, I have found little information on this fob, but it may be celebrating the Tachikawa Ki-9 九五式一型練習機 biplane.
 The prototype of this aircraft recorded its maiden flight on Jan.
 7, 1935.
-After testing and formal acceptance by the Imperial Japanese Army Air Force, the Ki-9 entered service also in 1935.
+After testing and formal acceptance by the air wing of the Imperial Japanese Army, the Ki-9 entered service also in 1935.
 Numerous Tachikawa Ki-9, intermediate trainers were deployed in Korea and Manchuria.
-At the end of WWII, most of these biplanes in South Korea were taken over by the US Army at Suyeong Airfield in Pusan.
+Since this was a trainer aircraft, there were no weapons.
+However, some of them were used as “special attack” (kamikaze) aircraft in the closing days of the war.
+They were fitted with either a 100 kg bomb or an oil drum filled with explosives or fuel in the rear cockpit.
+The aircraft was known to the Allies under the nickname of “Spruce”.
+At the end of WWII, most of these biplanes that were in South Korea were taken over by the US Army at Suyeong Airfield in Pusan.
 It was an excellent aircraft for the training of both South and North Korean forces.
 I have been unable to find any source pointing to the manufacture of this aircraft in Korea.
 At this point, I assume the building pictured is the headquarters of the Chosŏn Ilbo newspaper.

 Chosŏn Machine Works